PowerShell/PowerShell/docs/maintainers/releasing.md

 Start-PSPackage -ReleaseTag v6.0.0-beta.1
 ```

-On Windows, the `-Runtime` parameter should be specified to indicate what vesion of OS the package is targeting.
+On Windows, the `-Runtime` parameter should be specified to indicate what version of OS the package is targeting.

 ``` powershell
 # Import the build script module